Frequently asked questions

 There are post boxes for each flat, so you should arrange for your letters to be delivered to you directly.

-Reception can receive packages and parcels on your behalf, which will be stored until you are able to collect them.
-You will be notified once a parcel has been received which will include instructions on when and where to collect it.
+Reception can receive packages and parcels on your behalf, you will be notified that a parcel has been received and you will be required to visit reception to collect this.

 Please ensure that all packages are addressed correctly.